Jack-keja/wizard_battle/README.md

 However, animating the enemy's death sequence when struck by a fireball was a bit challenging.
 After discussing with my teacher, I learned to cycle through different sprite images in each frame using a flag variable to control the animation’s start and stop states.

 ![Game Screenshot](game_screenshot.png) <!-- Add a screenshot of your game -->

+I used IA help to write more detailed comments in version 4 ( wizadrs_battleV4.py) so anyone can understand what I did.

 ## 🎮 Game Features